MartinThoma/phlasch/.github/README.md

   if you are, this is the app key which the database engine is set on after creation.

-Since DB is the core app for all the other apps, it is ran by default by every other app.
+DB has no explicit runners as it is the core app for all the other apps.